germainelry/thaibridge-academy/README.md

-# ThaiBridge Academy

-> **Modern Thai Language Learning Platform**
-> Connect with authentic Thai language and culture through our comprehensive learning platform
+## Overview

+ThaiBridge Academy is a modern, elegant web application designed to help learners connect with authentic Thai language and culture.
+Built with cutting-edge technologies, it provides a seamless learning experience with comprehensive course offerings, student reviews, and interactive features.

 ## Table of Contents